esling/esling.github.io/_pages/atiam-ml-7-bayesian-inference.md

 #### 7.2 - Gaussian classification

-Popular applications for Maximum Likelihood Estimates are the typical statistical pattern classification tasks, and in the past, I posted some [examples](https://github.com/rasbt/pattern_classification#param) using Bayes' classifiers for which the **probabilistic models and parameters were known**.
-In those cases, the design of the classifier was rather easy, however, in real applications, we are rarely given this information; this is where the Maximum Likelihood Estimate comes into play.
+Maximum Likelihood Estimate (MLE) allows to perform typical statistical pattern classification tasks.
+In the cases where **probabilistic models and parameters are known**, the design of a Bayes' classifier is rather easy.
+However, in real applications, we are rarely given this information and this is where the MLE comes into play.

-However, the Maximum Likelihood Estimate still **requires partial knowledge** about the problem: We have to assume that the **model of the class conditional densities is known** (e.g., that the data follows typical Gaussian distribution).
-In contrast, non-parametric approaches like the Parzen-window technqiue do not require prior information about the distribution of the data (I will discuss this technique in more detail in a future article, the IPython notebook is already in preparation).

-**To summarize the problem:** Using MLE, we want to estimate the values of the parameters of a given distribution for the class-conditional densities, for example, the *mean* and *variance* assuming that the class-conditional densities are *normal*  distributed (Gaussian) with
+MLE still **requires partial knowledge** about the problem.
+We have to assume that the **model of the class conditional densities is known** (usually Gaussian distributions).
+Hence, Using MLE, we want to estimate the values of the parameters of a given distribution for the class-conditional densities, for example, the *mean* and *variance* assuming that the class-conditional densities are *normal*  distributed (Gaussian) with

 $$
 \begin{equation}